dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-2 Replace branches with predication.md

 The binary search is a neat example that shows how one can reason about when choosing between standard and branchless implementation.
 The real-world scenario can be more difficult to analyze, so again, measure to find out if it would be beneficial to replace branches in your case.

+[TODO]: __builtin_unpredictable is now respected by the X86CmovConversion pass and does not convert CMOVs to branches.
+Very useful for replacing unpredictable branches.
+See my example here: godbolt.

 [^1]: Example of replacing branches with CMOV - [https://easyperf.net/blog/2019/04/10/Performance-analysis-and-tuning-contest-2#fighting-branch-mispredictions-9](https://easyperf.net/blog/2019/04/10/Performance-analysis-and-tuning-contest-2#fighting-branch-mispredictions-9)
 [^2]: Similar transformation can be done for floating-point numbers with `FCMOVcc,VMAXSS/VMINSS` instruction.
 [^3]: You can read a more detailed discussion at [https://stackoverflow.com/a/54273248](https://stackoverflow.com/a/54273248).